We can be heroes!

 is given, it's to Never Be a Hero

 This story is common to the point where now, it gets subverted a lot more often than used straight (for example, it might make the neophyte way better than the hero in every way and have it be almost tragic to return to the status quo).

 - Happens to Superman sickeningly often in all adaptions.
 Seriously, just browse SuperDickery for a while.
 Those are just the ones with the flimsiest premises, too.

 - One episode of Magical Project S had Sammy lose her baton, with it ending up in the hands of Haida.
 She uses it to become Funky Connie, carelessly and selfishly using her powers while just ignoring all the "mundane" crime around her.
 Her only act of "justice" being to repel a meteorite ("a job worthy of a magical girl"), with her otherwise using it to build herself a castle and brainwash Hiroto to adore her.
 After finding that she could only force Hiroto to love her alter-ego, she threw it away, with it embedding itself in Sammy's face.

 - The Buffy the Vampire Slayer episode "Superstar" followed this as one of the many elements, with Johnathan stealing Buffy's abilities as part of the reality altering spell.

 - In the first Iron Man 1 movie, the villain steals the power generator for Tony Stark's Powered Armor to run his own version of the suit, leaving Stark "powerless".
 To combat the villain, Stark resorts to the Flawed Prototype solution, and uses a sub-optimal power generator to charge his suit.

-- The movie "Bruce Almighty" uses this direct premise, with God granting all of His powers to Bruce for a week.
+- The movie "Bruce Almighty" uses this direct premise, with God granting all of His powers to Bruce.
 The only things he cannot do are: influence free will or tell anyone he has those powers.